AICE Exams and College Credits

-Students who earn an AICE diploma, based on AICE exams taken prior to high school graduation, complete the community service requirement, and submit their Florida Financial Aid Application will be eligible to earn the Florida Academic Scholars award.
+Students who earn a Cambridge AICE diploma, based on Cambridge AICE exams taken prior to high school graduation, complete the community service requirement, and submit their Florida Financial Aid Application will be eligible to earn the Florida Academic Scholars award.

 AICE Courses at RHS

 The Cambridge AICE Diploma involves the selection of subjects from three curriculum areas – Mathematics and Science; Languages; Arts and Humanities from a wide range of subjects available at International Advanced Subsidiary (AS) Level and Advanced (A) Levels as well as the completion of AS Level Global Perspectives and Research.